roblaing/erlang-webapp-howto/unit4/README.md

 ```

 I initially tried to reduce the number of arguments by thinking I could call `{ok, PostVals, _} = cowboy_req:read_urlencoded_body(Req0)`
 if I passed Req0 as an argument, but discovered this only works in the handler's init/2 function.

+Next &mdash; <a href ="https://github.com/roblaing/erlang-webapp-howto/tree/master/unit5">Unit 5</a>: Web Services.